edgio-docs/edgio-docs/guides/starter.md

 ![traffic](/images/starter/traffic.png)

 Requests for your site will now pass through the XDN's globally distributed network of computers and then to your server.
-Your site's main domain, such as "www.site.com" now points to the XDN, and your original server now responds to a new domain such as "origin.site.com" that the XDN will use for fetching your page data.
-Note "origin.site.com" in this example is hidden from users; users continue to access your site transparently from your original domain "www.site.com"
+Your site's main domain, such as `www.site.com` now points to the XDN, and your original server now responds to a new domain such as `origin.site.com` that the XDN will use for fetching your page data.
+Note that `origin.site.com` in this example is hidden from users; users continue to access your site transparently from your original domain `www.site.com`.

 The XDN will do two things that accelerate your pages: